Pontiac parishioners take faith to the world during Corpus Christi procession

 EUCHARIST IS ‘EVERYTHING’

-Among those in attendance were Mark and Tricia Stoeckel of Odell, who had been planning to go to their grandchildren’s dance recital over the weekend.
+Among those who followed Jesus were Mark and Tricia Stoeckel of Odell, who had been planning to go to their grandchildren’s dance recital over the weekend.

 “Father has been talking about this for months,” Mark Stoeckel told The Post.
 “We’ve grown very close to Father Adam and his family, so we changed our plans to be here, to help.”